openMVG/openMVG/src/software/Localization/README.md

   --visualDebug arg                  If a directory is provided it enables
-                                     visual debug and saves all the debugging info in that directory --export arg (=trackedcameras.abc) Filename for the SfM_Data export file (where camera poses will be stored).
+                                     visual debug and saves all the debugging info in that directory --output arg (=trackedcameras.abc) Filename for the SfM_Data export file (where camera poses will be stored).
                                      Default : trackedcameras.abc.
 It will also
                                      save the localization results (raw data)